 Courtney is currently on maternity leave.

 Courtney has a special interest in school-aged language, literacy and articulation.
 Courtney is also Sounds-Write trained.
 She enjoys helping to develop children’s speech and language skills through fun, individualised therapy.

 In addition to providing fun, engaging therapy Courtney is also our NDIS co-ordinator, and is also employed by Curtin University as Clinical Supervisor.

 When she isn’t working, Courtney can be found having fun with her friends and family and watching the West Coast Eagles.

 Gen has a special interest in supporting school-age children to develop their articulation, phonology, expressive and receptive language.
 She is passionate about helping parents work together with their children to achieve their goals, through playing games and having fun!

-When she is not working, Gen loves to spend time with her husband and two kids, pottering around the garden or going to the beach.
+When she is not working, Gen loves to spend time with her husband and three kids, pottering around the garden or going to the beach.
 Gen also enjoys reading a good book with a cuppa in hand.

 Kelly developed a passion for teaching language skills to students while she was an early childhood educator.
 This prompted her to further her studies and become a Speech Pathologist.